 How to get a car for Uber?

 Most people think about it like this: all you need to earn an income with Uber is a car and a smartphone.
-While this is 100% true, it’s a bit misleading, because in fact it’s even more simple: you don’t need to have a car, at least you don’t need to be a car owner to drive Uber.
+While this is 100% true, it’s a bit misleading, because in fact it’s even simpler: you don’t need to have a car, at least you don’t need to be a car owner to drive Uber.
 Here’s why this is important:

 Uber car requirements